Birria Taco Recipe (Juicy, Cheesy & Dipped in Consommé)

 I have done a ton of traveling and I’ve had the privilege of trying Birria in Mexico, Southern California, and Texas.
 Traditionally this dish is made with Goat or Lamb, but commonly in the US, it’s made with Beef.
 Birria rose to fame by going Viral on social media a lot over the last few years, but it’s been around in Mexican cuisine for hundreds of years.

-Whether you’re throwing a party, planning a festive family dinner, or just treating yourself, this Birria Tacos recipe is packed with bold flavors, tender beef, and a savory consommé perfect for dipping.
+Whether you're throwing a party with steak and cheese egg rolls, planning a festive family dinner, or just treating yourself, this Birria Tacos recipe is packed with bold flavors, tender beef, and a savory consommé perfect for dipping.

 Whether you're a seasoned cook or a kitchen newbie, this recipe will guide you through creating mouthwatering Birria Tacos that will have everyone coming back for seconds.